zoho/zoho-iot-sdk-c/README.md

 ## Overview

-The Zoho IoT SDK for C will let your smart ( gateway ) devices to establish a secure connection with minimal efforts to the Zoho cloud platform.
-The lightweight MQTT messaging protocol is used to exchange the data between the device & cloud in a secured manner by implementing TLS security.
+The Zoho IOT SDK for C will let your smart / gateway devices to establish a secure connection with minimal efforts to the Zoho IOT applications.
+The lightweight MQTT messaging protocol is used to exchange the data between the device & cloud application in a secured manner by implementing TLS security.

 ## Features:

 ### Connectivity

-This SDK will help your device establish a reliable MQTT connection with the server as minimal as much as possible in order to deliver telemetry data from the device and to receive commands from the cloud.
+This SDK will help your device establish a reliable MQTT connection with the server with minimal overhead in order to deliver telemetry data from the device and to receive commands from the application.

 ### Security

-The communication packets between the device & cloud are secured through TLS implementation.Both Server & Client side X.509 certificate configuration are supported
+The communication packets between the device & application are secured through TLS implementation.Both Server & Client side X.509 certificate configuration are supported

 ### Data Collection

 This SDK has inbuilt support for JSON data format.
-It will allow you to effortlessly generate Telemetry payload based on the polled data from sensors.
-For the advanced usage, it will provide you the flexibility to form your own JSON format.
+It will allow you to effortlessly generate telemetry payload based on the polled data from sensors.
+For the advanced requirements, it will provide you with flexibility to form your own JSON format.

 ### Device Portability

-This SDK distributed in open sourced form for the effective portability to support variety of devices that runs on different platform and hardware architecture.
-It has been already built & well tested for the below devices:
+This SDK is distributed in open sourced form for effective portability to support variety of devices that runs on different platforms and have varied hardware architecture.
+It has been well tested for the below devices:

 - Raspberry Pi
 - OpenWRT based device